Amsterdam/parkeerscans/README.md

 We use a dockerized logstash instance to load the postgres database `scans_scan` into elastic index.

 The visuallizations are done with 2 different kibana instances.
-We use 2 because the plugins `enhanced_tilemap` does not play well together with other map plugins.
+We use 2 because the plugins `enhanced_tilemap` does not play well together with other custom map plugins. `kibana-plugin-parkeren`